devzwf/pihole-dot-doh/README.md

     restart: unless-stopped
 ```

-### Migrate to Unbound
+### Unbound:

 Unbound has been integrated into the image.
 Unbound can be used as the only upstream dns server for pihole, while unbound itself has been pre-configured to use stubby and cloudflared as its upstream dns servers.

+#### Migrate to Unbound:
 To use unbound instead of cloudflared and stubby just replace the "Pihole_DNS_" variable with "127.0.0.1#5335".

-If you want to change the upstream dns servers for unbound just edit the "forward-records.conf" file in your "/config" mount and comment-out (add a # infront of the "forward-addr") and remove the comment for any other line like quad9.
+If you want to change the upstream dns servers for unbound just edit the "forward-records.conf" file in your "/config" mount and comment-out (add a # infront of the "forward-addr") the line and remove the comment for any other dns server like quad9.

+#### Configure logging for Unbound
 By default logging for unbound has been disabled and routed to "/dev/null".
 This can be changed to "/var/log/unbound/unbound.log" in the "unbound.conf" file in your "/config" mount.
 After a restart of the container the log should be viewable with the command "docker exec Pihole-DoT-DoH tail -f /var/log/unbound/unbound.log" from the host.

 If no logs are collected you might need to enable "log-queries" in the "unbound.conf" file or need to increase the "verbosity"-level in the "unbound.conf" file.
 If you made sure unbound is running, you should disable logging again and redirect the logfile to "/dev/null" again!

 ### Notes: